 Another typology was developed in parallel with the 7 types of community engagement used in Reviews 1-3 (Brunton et al., 2014).
-This typology was developed as part of a report for Public Health England (South, 2015), and was also based on the 2013 NIHR review but placed different types of community interventions into a "family" with four main themes: Strengthening communities; Volunteer & peer roles; Collaborations & partnerships; Access to community resources (see Appendix H for further details).
-Arguably, the "family" of community based interventions (South, 2015) may be more applicable to the UK context than the seven types of community engagement that we have used in this review.
-For the subsequent component 1b (case studies) we have used the South 2015 typology in our sampling frame as it was felt that this was more applicable to UK practice.
-Appendix I also shows the distribution of the initiatives in this UK mapping review across the four main categories in the South 2015 "family" of community based interventions.
+This typology was developed as part of a report for Public Health England (Public Health England and NHS England, 2015), and was also based on the 2013 NIHR review but placed different types of community interventions into a "family" with four main themes: Strengthening communities; Volunteer & peer roles; Collaborations & partnerships; Access to community resources (see Appendix H for further details).
+Arguably, the "family" of community based interventions (Public Health England and NHS England, 2015) may be more applicable to the UK context than the seven types of community engagement that we have used in this review.
+For the subsequent component 1b (case studies) we have used the South 2014 typology in our sampling frame as it was felt that this was more applicable to UK practice.
+Appendix I also shows the distribution of the initiatives in this UK mapping review across the four main categories in the South 2014 "family" of community based interventions.

-What the review does not cover: The date cut-off of 2000 for research, evaluation and practice descriptions, and of 2006 for policy or conceptual papers may have led to some relevant studies from before these dates being missed, however as this is intended to be a map of current and emerging practice this is probably not important.
+What the review does not cover: The date cut-off of 2000 for research, evaluation and practice descriptions, and of 2006 for policy or conceptual papers may have led to some relevant studies from before these dates being missed, however as this is intended to be a map of current and emerging practice this is probably not very important.